 Key Skills for Skiing

-Skiing demands the coordination of movements between your upper and lower body.
-Simultaneously moving your arms and legs during turns is essential for smooth skiing.
-Exercises like jumping jacks can improve your coordination.
+Skiing requires excellent coordination between your upper and lower body.
+Smooth turns involve moving your arms and legs together, which takes practice.
+Exercises like jumping jacks or agility drills can help improve overall coordination, making skiing feel more fluid and natural.

 How Long Does It Take to Learn Skiing?